Push technology: Push notification

 A push notification is a message that is "pushed" from a back-end server or application to a user interface, e.g. mobile applications or desktop applications.
 Apple introduced push notifications for iPhone in 2009, and in 2010 Google released "Google Cloud to Device Messaging" (superseded by Google Cloud Messaging and then by Firebase Cloud Messaging).

 In November 2015, Microsoft announced that the Windows Notification Service would be expanded to make use of the Universal Windows Platform architecture, allowing for push data to be sent to Windows 10, Windows 10 Mobile, Xbox, and other supported platforms using universal API calls and POST requests.

 Push notifications are mainly divided into two approaches, local notifications and remote notifications.
 For local notifications, the application schedules the notification with the local device's OS.
 The application sets a timer in the application itself, provided it is able to continuously run in the background.
 When the event's scheduled time is reached, or the event's programmed condition is met, the message is displayed in the application's user interface.

 Remote notifications are handled by a remote server.
-Under this scenario, the client application needs to be registered on the server with a unique key (e.g., a UUID).
-The server then fires the message against the unique key to deliver it to the client via an agreed client/server protocol such as HTTP or XMPP, and the client displays the message received.
-When the push notification arrives, it can transmit short notifications and messages, set badges on application icons, blink or continuously light up the notification LED, or play alert sounds to attract user's attention.
+Under this scenario, the client application needs to be registered on the server with a unique key (e.g., a UUID or Apple Device Token).
+The server then transmits the message against the unique key to deliver it to the client via an agreed client/server protocol such as HTTP or XMPP.
+When the push notification arrives at the client, it can cause the display of short notifications or messages, set badges on application icons, blink or continuously light up the notification LED, or play alert sounds to attract user's attention.
 Push notifications are usually used by applications to bring information to users' attention.
 The content of the messages can be classified in the following example categories: